Scalp Psoriasis Vs. Dandruff: Differences, Causes, & Treatment

 Dandruff is a non-contagious and common condition marked by a flaking and itchy scalp (1).
 It is mainly caused due to a dry scalp and can be uncomfortable at times.
 In some cases, underlying conditions like fungal infections like malassezia, eczema, and seborrheic dermatitis may also cause flaky and itchy patches on your scalp (2).

-Dandruff can be easily treated at home (discussed later in the article) and is different from scalp psoriasis.
+Dandruff can be easily treated at home (discussed later in the article) and the treatment options are quite different from the remedies for scalp psoriasis.

 What Is Scalp Psoriasis?